 I tried to use train / public transportation as far as possible, and showed (in brackets) average transfer times.

-These are just ideas, with a decent logistics.
+These are just ideas, with decent logistics.
 Days to be spent in the different places are very rough: they depends on your tastes and interests.
 Feel free to mix everything up, it’s your holiday!

 2 – Florence (1-2 days), depending if you are keen on museums or not.
 Uffizi, Michelangelo’s David (in Galleria dell’accademia, the one in front of Palazzo Vecchio is a copy) , Palazzo Vecchio, Santa Croce, San Miniato, piazzale Michelangiolo, Via Tornabuoni, Palazzo Pitti, Boboli, Fiesole (20-30’ out of town).
+Have a look here for a one day walking itinerary.
+In case you prefer a guided tour, or to skip the line in the main museum, just click here

 3 – Florence >> Pisa (Lucca) >> Cinque Terre (1 day).
 It take a little less than 3 hours to go by train from Florence to the Cinque Terre area, via Pisa.
 Lucca is half an hour from Pisa by train.
 If you decide to visit also Lucca, you could consider spending the night in one of the two towns (I personally prefer Lucca).